Hasham-98/Global-Terrorism-EDA/README.md

 Objective: The goal of this project is to make EDA and finding the insights derived from the data.

-This project is part of the ITI data engineering track python course, the goal is to use as much data analaytics tools in python such as matplotlib, pandas, dask, plotly, dash.
+This project is part of the ITI data engineering track python course, the goal is to use as much data analaytics tools in python such as matplotlib, pandas, dask, plotly, seaporn.

 The dataset can be found here: https://www.kaggle.com/datasets/START-UMD/gtd

-About Global terrorism Dataset

-Data source :-

-Information on more than 180,000 Terrorist Attacks
-The Global Terrorism Database (GTD) is an open-source database including information on terrorist attacks around the world from 1970 through 2017.
-The GTD includes systematic data on domestic as well as international terrorist incidents that have occurred during this time period and now includes more than 180,000 attacks.
-The database is maintained by researchers at the National Consortium for the Study of Terrorism and Responses to Terrorism (START), headquartered at the University of Maryland.

 #### Methodology